Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: Performance evaluation

-\acrshort{ppo} is an online algorithm and as any reinforcement learning algorithm does, it learns with experience.
-Training pipeline is as follows: \begin{itemize} \item An episode of length $T$ is generated by following the current policy.
-While at the same time the critic’s value function $V$ evaluates each visited global state; this defines a trajectory $\left\lbrace s_{t}, a_{t}, r_{t}, p_{t}, V_{t}, s_{t+1}\right\rbrace_{t=0}^{T-1}$ \item This trajectory is used to update the model parameters –through several epochs of minibatch Stochastic Gradient Descent– by maximizing the global \acrshort{ppo} objective. \end{itemize} The same process of generating episodes and updating the model is repeated for a fixed number of iterations to guarantee convergence. \textit{MinMaxScaler} has been used for data preprocessing for node features, edge features and generation output.
+The objective of the training is to optimize the parameters so that the actor becomes a good estimator of the optimal global policy and the critic learns to approximate the state value function of any global state.
+Many hyperparameters can be modified, and they are divided into different groups.
+Grid search has been performed on many of them, and the final selected values of the most important ones are shown below. \begin{itemize} \item Related to learning loop: Minibatch (25), epochs (3) and optimizer (ADAM), with its parameters like learning rate $lr$ (0.003). \item Related to the power grid: Generator portions (50). \item Related to \acrshort{rl}: Episodes (500), horizon size $T$ (125), reward $cte_{1}$ (-1) and $cte_{2}$ (-2). \item Actor and Critic \acrshort{gnn}: Message iterations $k$ (4), node representation size (16).
+The NN to create the messages is a 2-layer MLP and the updated one is 3-layer MLP. \end{itemize} \acrshort{ppo} is an online algorithm that, similar to other reinforcement learning algorithms, learns from experience.
+The training pipeline is organized as follows: \begin{itemize} \item An episode of length $T$ is generated by following the current policy.
+While at the same time the critic’s value function $V$ evaluates each visited global state; this defines a trajectory $\left\lbrace s_{t}, a_{t}, r_{t}, p_{t}, V_{t}, s_{t+1}\right\rbrace_{t=0}^{T-1}$. \item This trajectory is used to update the model parameters –through several epochs of minibatch Stochastic Gradient Descent– by maximizing the global \acrshort{ppo} objective. \end{itemize} The same process of generating episodes and updating the model is repeated for a fixed number of iterations to guarantee convergence. \textit{MinMaxScaler} has been used for data preprocessing for node features, edge features and generation output.
+More implementation details can be found in the public repository \footnote{\url{https://github.com/anlopez94/opf_gnn_ppo}}.